Identify your communication goals

 Consider how you can have an impact on barriers by creating incentives (for example, financial incentives such as eliminating co-payments for primary care visits and increasing them for certain ER visits).

-If people make the changes you are asking them to make, what do you hope will happen?
+If people make the changes you ask for, what do you hope will happen?
 What are the expected benefits to your employees or members?
 What are the expected benefits to your organization?
 Be clear about anticipated outcomes and benefits to establish trust with your audience.
 Outlining your anticipated results also helps you set incremental goals to track progress and assess whether you are moving in the right direction.